hcouliba/Projects/README.md

 # HIVE-Lab
-This is a repository for all the work I have been doing as a memeber of the HIVE-Lab.
+This is a repository for all the work I have been doing as a member of the HIVE-Lab.
+Included is also scripts related to FDA datasets